peter-power-594/WordpressMarkupMarkdown/readme.txt

 This extension rocks:
+- v3.12: Adding support for LaTeX via Katex or MathJax
+- v3.11: Bug fix with code block fences, compatible with plugins like Prismatic and new autoplug for CodeMirror Blocks (Syntax Highlighter)
 - v3.10: Adding compatibility with the BuddyPress and BuddyPress Docs plugins via an autoplug, possible to disable autoplugs from the settings panel
 - v3.9: Adding compatibility with the bbPress plugin via an autoplug
 - v3.8: Adding compatibility with the O2 plugin via an autoplug, support for using # signs as ordered list